CreoPhon/consonant_stability_portuguese_creoles/README.md

 The variability in the two groups is very different.
 The direction of the effect is interesting: shorter durations yield more stability more consistently.
 Over time, the variability in mean stability increases.
-Time is “destabillizing the pattern of stability.”
+Time is “destabillizing the pattern of stability”.

 But it looks like you might have something tastier on your hands.
 The creoles appear to be bouncing back toward the lexifier over time (based